 - Mood changes and trouble sleeping.
 Qsymia may cause depression or mood problems, and trouble sleeping.
 Tell your healthcare provider if symptoms occur.

-(osteoporosis, osteomalacia, osteopenia), kidney stones, can slow the rate of
+soft bones (osteoporosis, osteomalacia, osteopenia), kidney stones, can slow

-growth in children, and may possibly harm your baby if you are pregnant.
+the rate of growth in children, and may possibly harm your baby if you are

+pregnant.
 Metabolic acidosis can happen with or without symptoms.
-Sometimes people with
+Sometimes

 Your healthcare provider should do a blood test to measure the level of acid in your blood before and during your treatment with Qsymia.